Paris Paloma

 Paris Paloma (born 17 November 1999) is a British singer-songwriter and guitarist.
 She gained prominence through the single "Labour" (2023).
-Her debut album Cacophony was released in 2024.
+Her debut album, Cacophony, was released in 2024.
+Her second album, The Fatal Flaw, followed in 2026.

 Early life

-Paloma grew up in Ashbourne, Derbyshire and attended a girls-only boarding school.
+Paloma was born on 17 November 1999.
+She grew up in Ashbourne, in the English county of Derbyshire, and attended Cheltenham Ladies’ College.
 She studied Fine Art and History of Art at Goldsmiths, University of London, graduating with a Bachelor of Fine Arts (BFA) in 2022.

 Career

-Paloma met her first producer Harry Charlton in March 2020, with whom she made her debut single "Narcissus" and then "Ocean Baby", "cradle" and "Underneath".
+Paloma met producer Harry Charlton in March 2020, with whom she made her debut single "Narcissus" before following it up with "Ocean Baby", "cradle", and "Underneath".
 During the COVID-19 lockdown, Paloma joined the Hybrid Tribe programme and was discovered by David Fernandez of High Plateau Productions.
 She released her debut EP cemeteries and socials in 2021.
 She continued putting out singles, including "The Fruits" and "It's Called: Freefall".
 Her cover of "Tell It to my Heart" was promoted by Hozier on social media.
 Paloma subsequently signed with Nettwerk in 2022, through which she released her first singles under the label "Forsaken" in December 2022 and "Notre Dame" in February 2023.

-In March 2023, Paloma broke out with the single "Labour", described as a feminist anthem about the unpaid domestic labour women have been made to do throughout history.
-The song received 1 million streams on Spotify within 24 hours of release, and 1 million views on YouTube.
+In March 2023, Paloma released the single "Labour", described as a feminist anthem about the unpaid domestic labour women have been made to do throughout history.
+The song became Paloma's breakthrough single; it receiving 1 million streams on Spotify within 24 hours of release and 1 million views on YouTube.
 A viral TikTok trend started in which various women around the world related the song to their own experiences with sexism.
 "Labour" became Paloma's first charting single in the UK and on Billboard in the US.